menu

 Real Estate Prices & Overview

-Park Gate is an urban neighborhood (based on population density) located in Edison, New Jersey.
+Park Gate is a suburban neighborhood (based on population density) located in Edison, New Jersey.

-Park Gate real estate is primarily made up of small (studio to two bedroom) to medium sized (three or four bedroom) townhomes and apartment complexes/high-rise apartments.
+Park Gate real estate is primarily made up of small (studio to two bedroom) to medium sized (three or four bedroom) single-family homes and townhomes.
 Most of the residential real estate is owner occupied.
 Many of the residences in the Park Gate neighborhood are established but not old, having been built between 1970 and 1999.
 A number of residences were also built between 1940 and 1969.

 Notable & Unique Neighborhood Characteristics